 ART 365: Intermediate Topics in Studio ArtA course designed to provide students an opportunity to study important issues in contemporary art not covered in other regularly offered classes.
 Topics will vary bsed on the faculty member's areas of expertise and interests.
 May be repeated for credit when topic is different.
 When scheduled on Tuesday-Thursday, class will dismiss early for University Convocations.

-Topic for Fall 2017: Art in the Public Realm
+Topic for Spring 2019: Art in the Public Realm

 This course will explore a variety of approaches to creating public art including murals, monuments, sculpture, performance, guerilla art, public intervention and more.
 We will examine the processes, history, and role of contemporary public art through the creation of works engaging the larger community beyond the gallery setting.